srcfl/egw-getting-started/README.md

 # egw-getting-started

-This is a step-by-step guide on how to get started with your energy gateway.
+This is a step-by-step guide on how to get started with your energy gateway using Bluetooth.

+For manual configuration, please refer to the [API documentation](api.md).

 ![Alt text](/images/egw500.png)